hannotify/javas-concurrency-journey-continues/sections/6-practical-implications.md

 ## Developer (framework or library)

 * You can start using the features to enhance your product; <!-- .element: class="fragment fade-in-then-semi-out" -->
-* Keep in mind that Virtual Threads is the only feature that is finalized; <!-- .element: class="fragment fade-in-then-semi-out" -->
+* Keep in mind that Virtual Threads & Scoped Values are the only finalized features; <!-- .element: class="fragment fade-in-then-semi-out" -->
-* Structured Concurrency and Scoped Values are both still in preview, so they're not permanent parts of the language yet. <!-- .element: class="fragment fade-in-then-semi-out" -->
+* Structured Concurrency is still in preview, so it's not a permanent part of the language yet. <!-- .element: class="fragment fade-in-then-semi-out" -->

 note: